zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Signature in Staging Overview

-In Time-based Signature Staging, newly introduced attack signatures are deployed first in a staging environment before being promoted to production.
+In Time-Based Signature Staging a policy is tested in a staging environment after any attack signature update before being promoted to production.

 However, in some instances where it is challenging to replicate real traffic accurately in the staging environment, the detection of genuine attacks becomes difficult.
-This situation may lead to false positives and vulnerabilities, exposing the application to potential security threats.
-For such cases the user need to deploy the new signatures in production environment in **staging** mode.
+There can be false positives and expose the application to attacks.
+For such cases, we need to deploy the new signatures in staging environment in “staging” mode.

+This feature introduces a new policy property known as **Certification Time** that determines the point in time for which signatures have been tested, approved and certified.

 The purpose of this feature is to put signatures in staging by their age (modification time).

 There are two types of signatures:
-1. Staging Signatures - All the signatures in the policy that were created or modified **after** the certification date time are in staging.
+1. **Staging Signatures** - All the signatures in the policy that were created or modified **after** the certification time are in staging.
-2. Enforced Signatures - All the signatures in the policy that were created or modified **prior** to the certification date time are enforced.
+2. **Enforced Signatures** – All the signatures in the policy that were created or modified **prior** to the certification date time or exactly at that time.

 ### Latest Signature Certification Time
 The latest signatures certification time, is the timestamp (in date-time ISO format) as the time the signatures in the policy are considered as “trusted” by the user and separates enforced signatures from signatures in staging.

 When this value is not defined and the staging flag is enabled, it means that all the signatures in the policy are in staging.
+If the signature was added to the policy but was created before the certification date-time then it will not be in staging.

-A signature is considered new in two cases:
-1. It was introduced by a recent signature update that was applied to the respective policy.
+A signature is considered new if it was introduced by a recent signature update that was applied to the respective policy.
-2. It was added to a policy in which it wasn’t included before.

 ### New Policy
 When a new policy is deployed, the user prefers to have all its signatures present in the staging environment.
 To facilitate this, the `performStaging ` flag is configured to true at the signature settings level.